UofUEpiBio/PHS-7045-egga/README.md

     > representative model of the virus spread mechanism. …NetLogo, an
     > agent-based model, was used as the analytical tool.
 RESULTS: Fake
     > news lasted …

-6.  **Near-field hydrodynamic interactions determine travelling wave directions of collectively beating cilia.**

-    Cheng Z, Vilfan A, Wang Y, Golestanian R, Meng F.

-    J R Soc Interface.
-2024 Aug;21(217):20240221. doi:
-    10.1098/rsif.2024.0221.
-Epub 2024 Aug 7.

-    > USA 118, e2102828118), we find that the first harmonic mode in the
-    > driving force acting on each individual cilium can determine the
-    > direction of the metachronal wave after considering the finite
-    > size of the beating trajectories, which is confirmed by our
-    > agent-based …

-7.  **Emergence of collective behaviours from local Voronoi topological perception.**

-    Gonzalez I, Tisdell J, Choksi R, Nave JC.

-    R Soc Open Sci.
-2024 Jun 5;11(6):231537. doi: 10.1098/rsos.231537.
-    eCollection 2024 Jun.

-    > This article addresses how diverse collective behaviours arise
-    > from simple and realistic decisions made entirely at the level of
-    > each agent’s personal space in the sense of the Voronoi diagram.
-    > We present a discrete-time model in two dimensions in which
-    > individual agents a …

-8.  **Developing an Agent-Based Model that Predicts Listeria spp.
-    Transmission to Assess Listeria Control Strategies in Retail Stores.**

-    Jung Y, Qian C, Barnett-Neefs C, Ivanek R, Wiedmann M.

-    J Food Prot.
-2024 Jul 31:100337. doi: 10.1016/j.jfp.2024.100337.
-    Online ahead of print.

-    > However, limited tools are available for retailers to assess
-    > practices that can enhance control of Listeria transmission to
-    > fresh produce.
-Therefore, we developed an agent-based model that
-    > can simulate Listeria transmission in retail produce sections to
-    > optim …

-9.  **Control of complex systems with generalized embedding and empirical dynamic modeling.**

-    Park J, Sugihara G, Pao G.

-    PLoS One.
-2024 Aug 1;19(8):e0305408. doi:
-    10.1371/journal.pone.0305408. eCollection 2024.

-    > Further, many data-driven approaches consist of abstract internal
-    > representations that may have no obvious connection to the
-    > underlying dynamics and control, or, require extensive model
-    > design and training.
-Here, we remove these constraints by
-    > demonstrating model pr …

-10. **Extensive loss of forage diversity in social bees owing to flower constancy in simulated environments.**

-    Grüter C, Segers FHID, Hayes L.

-    Proc Biol Sci.
-2024 Jul;291(2027):20241036. doi:
-    10.1098/rspb.2024.1036.
-Epub 2024 Jul 31.

 ## Code of Conduct